Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Viper Abduct would not unburrow most units.
 - Added a range indicator when using the Oracle's Stasis Ward ability.
 - Added cosmetic flame jets to Vultures when moving.
+- Fixed an issue where Disruptor's Purification Nova ability was not affected by damage reduction/increase effects.

 yeah.